CSCPadova/remind/README.md

 ## Description

-This repository contains an Android application that simulates a magnetophone, specifically the Studer A810.
+This repository contains an Android application that simulates a tape recorder, specifically the Studer A810.

 ## Installation